 If you’re a nature enthusiast seeking the ultimate hiking experience, you’ve stumbled upon the right place.
 Learn how to plan and take the perfect journey through the awe-inspiring landscapes and immerse you in the rich history and culture of the Havasupai Tribe.

 So, lace up your hiking boots and prepare to embark on an extraordinary adventure.

 Trevorocity is reader-supported.
 When you buy through links on this site, we may earn an affiliate commission.

 Hiking into Havasupai Falls isn’t just showing up at the trailhead and hiking (although I do wish it was this easy).
 Permits go on sale every year on February 1st and will literally sell out in minutes.

-There is also a cancellation list that is updated at 8am everyday that you can snag a permit for.
+They also update a cancellation list every day at 8 am, and you can secure a permit from there.
 It can be a good way to get permits if you are not successful on opening day.

 Permits are picked up at the Grand Canyon Caverns and Inn located in Peach Springs, Arizona.
-They can be picked up the day before your hike starts (which I highly recommend doing).
+You can pick the permits up the day before your hike starts (which I highly recommend).